obsidian-tasks-group/obsidian-tasks/docs/Reference/Formats/About Formats.md

 - The order of fields on the task line still matters.
   - See [[Auto-Suggest#What do I need to know about the order of items in a task?]]
   - We are tracking this in [issue #1505](https://github.com/obsidian-tasks-group/obsidian-tasks/issues/1505).
-- Currently, Tasks only supports one format at a time.
+- Currently, Tasks only supports one format at a time (as mentioned above).
   - If you select the Dataview format, it will no longer read or write Tasks emoji signifiers.
   - We are tracking this in [issue #1891](https://github.com/obsidian-tasks-group/obsidian-tasks/issues/1891).
-- There is no facility in Tasks to convert vault from one format to another.
+- There is no facility in Tasks to convert a vault from one task format to another.